Shan19900305/pytorch_note/cutlass/basic_concept.md

           return 0;
       }
     ```
-参考链接：
+参考链接:
 https://learn.microsoft.com/en-us/cpp/cpp/constexpr-cpp?view=msvc-170
 https://en.cppreference.com/w/cpp/language/constexpr

 ## base class lookup
-取自GPT4o： base class lookup in C++, it means the compiler will examine the inheritance chain and the member declarations in the base classes to determine which one to use
+取自GPT4o: base class lookup in C++, it means the compiler will examine the inheritance chain and the member declarations in the base classes to determine which one to use
 https://isocpp.org/wiki/faq/strange-inheritance
  - example:
     ```c++